MicrosoftDocs/azure-devops-docs/docs/report/dashboards/widget-catalog.md

 > **Feature availability:** You can access this widget from VSTS or TFS 2015.2 or later version.
 -->

-Adds a tile to display a histogram of all builds run for the configured build definition.
+Adds a tile to display a histogram of all builds run for the configured build pipeline.
 From the configuration dialog, select the build you want to monitor.
 Hover over a bar to learn how long the build took to complete.
 Click the bar to open the summary for that specific build.
 Bar color indicates: green-completed, red-failed, and yellow-completed without tests.